 Adult day care centers in many communities provide the therapeutic activities, supervision and health monitoring for four to eight hours a day.
 Many adult day care centers will take clients on a regular basis, one to five days a week.
 Day care is sometimes also available in private homes licensed to care for two to five people.

 Hiring a home health aide or household helpers through private businesses, hospitals or health agencies could be a way to get the help you need.
 You may want to also contact your county social services office and public health agency regarding similar help.

-If you've always been available your care receiver will need to be prepared when you do leave for a break.
+If you've always been available your love one will need to be prepared when you do leave for a break.
 Try to arrange for the helpers to come at a time when the stroke survivor is normally calm and is likely to feel at his or her best.